Pandoa/UCL/extractarchive.md

 ## From a File to Memory

-An archive can be extract from a file to memory using `Extract Archive to Memory`.
+An archive can be extracted from a file to memory using `Extract Archive to Memory`.
 The function returns an array of pair `{ Path, Data }` for each file in the archive.

 <div class="code-switcher show-cpp-false"><div class="switcher">
 <span class="sw-bp" onclick="switchBp()">Blueprints</span><span class="sw-cpp" onclick="switchCpp()">C++</span></div>